pmedianetwork/eslint-config/docs/rules/no-private-imports.md

 # no-private-imports

-This will disallow importing from inside of module

 ### Rule Details

-If we use a module we should use only its public interface.
-No imports from inside of a module are allowed.
+This will disallow importing from inside of module.
+Only public interface imports are allowed.

 Given that in configuration we specify that our module namespaces are `['components', 'features', 'hooks', 'utils']`